-Following the addition of “Inclusion” in the school motto, MIHS Leadership is taking steps to promote this value by extending previous years’ efforts toward a gender-neutral Homecoming court.
+Following the addition of “Inclusion” to the school motto, MIHS ASB-Leadership is taking steps to promote this value by extending previous years’ efforts toward a gender-neutral Homecoming court.

 Traditionally, members of the Homecoming court have been titled “Prince,” “Princess,” “King” and “Queen.”
 Over the course of three years, Leadership has moved to eliminate gendered language in school traditions.

 “We had many thoughtful conversations about how to be the most inclusive in nominating Homecoming court,” said Chris Twombley, the Leadership adviser from 2015 to 2018.
 “We had those conversations in our leadership room, with high school administration and with representatives from high school social justice groups.”

 “We also took the time to reach out to local high schools to see what they were doing to be more inclusive, such as Franklin and Garfield.”

 “At the same time, we were having conversations about the color of graduation robes, which used to be gender specific,” Twombley clarified.
 Graduation robe colors changed from maroon for girls and white for boys to maroon for all genders in 2017.